About

 Recent News

-We are happy to invite you to the next talk of Moscow Telecommunication Seminar which will be held at 17.00 (MSK, UTC+03:00), on Friday, December 6, 2024, in Skype.
-Title: Enabling IIoT with Wi-Fi 6.
-Speaker: Anton Karamyshev, IITP RAS, MIPT.
+We are happy to invite you to the next talk of Moscow Telecommunication Seminar which will be held at 17.00 (MSK, UTC+03:00), on Friday, August 29, 2025, in Google Meet.
+Join the seminar: https://meet.google.com/giy-qzsh-amv Note: the language of the seminar is Russian.
+Title: Methods for Improving the Performance of Multi-Link Devices in Wi-Fi 7 Networks Speaker: Ilya Levitsky, IITP RAS

-We are happy to invite you to the next talk of Moscow Telecommunication Seminar which will be held at 17.00 (MSK, UTC+03:00), on Friday, November 15, 2024, in Skype.
-Title: Aggregation Algorithm to Increase Throughput of Multi-link Wi-Fi 7 Devices.
-Speaker: Vladislav Paroshin, MIPT, IITP RAS.
+We are happy to invite you to the next talk of Moscow Telecommunication Seminar which will be held at 11.00 (MSK, UTC+03:00), on Thursday, August 28, 2025, in IITP RAS, room 615.
+Join the seminar online: https://meet.google.com/naa-agxi-ygz Title: AI and Wireless Digital Twins Speaker: Giovanni Geraci, Nokia, Universitat Pompeu Fabra

-We are happy to invite you to the next talk of Moscow Telecommunication Seminar which will be held at 17.00 (MSK, UTC+03:00), on Friday, November 1, 2024, in Skype.
-Title: The application of simplified perturbation theory to signal distortion compensation in fiber-optic communication lines.
-Speaker: Nikita Svetlichny, MIPT, IITP RAS.
+We are happy to invite you to the next talk of Moscow Telecommunication Seminar which will be held at 17.00 (MSK, UTC+03:00), on Friday, April 18, 2025, in Skype.
+Join the seminar in Skype: https://join.skype.com/xbHfbLwfkuJg Title: Research and development of methods for increasing the efficiency of multiservice traffic transmission in networks of low-power subscriber terminals based on high-throughput satellites on geostationary [...]